By Abby Vinas

 While many believe it’s important to use steam or hot showers to open up their pores, this widespread practice is based more in fiction than fact.
 If you’ve researched how to open your pores, you’ve likely discovered that your pores don’t open and close.
-However, this belief continues to permeate the skin care community.
+However, this belief that there's a secret answer to "how to open up your pores" continues to permeate the skin care community.

-- - Myth #1: Steam facials open pores
+- Myth #1: Steam facials open pores

-- - Myth #2: Cold water closes open pores
+- Myth #2: Cold water closes open pores

-- - Myth #3: You can shrink your pores
+- Myth #3: You can shrink your pores

 Unfortunately, none of the above are true.
 Understanding why is as simple as defining a pore.